Coarse Information Design: Model

 \section{Model}

 Consider an information design model where the payoff-relevant state $\theta$ is drawn from a prior distribution $F$ on $[0,1]$.
 We assume that $F$ admits a continuous density function $f$ with full support.
 A designer commits to an information structure: a signal space $\Sigma$ and a mapping $\pi: [0,1] \to \Delta (\Sigma)$ from the state to a distribution over signals, which induces a random posterior.
 We focus on models where the designer's interim payoff depends on the induced posterior belief only through the posterior mean,\footnote{ As \cite{DworczakMartini2019} point out, the posterior-mean dependent setup is satisfied when the receiver's optimal action only depends on the expected state and the sender's preference over action is linear on the state.
 Specifically, the receiver's utility function can be expressed as $y_1(a)+y_2(a) \theta+y_3(\theta)$ and the designer's utility function can be represented by $z_1(a)+z_2(a) \theta$, where $a$ is an element from a compact set $A$ and $y_1,y_2,y_3,z_1,z_2$ are upper semi-continuous functions. \cite{Ivanov2021} observes that if the designer's utility function includes a third term dependent solely on the state $z_3(\theta)$, the optimal experiment remains unchanged. } and denote the interim value function by $u: [0,1] \to \mathbb{R}$.
-Throughout the paper, we maintain the assumption that $u$ is twice continuously differentiable and can be partitioned into finitely many interval regions such that $u$ is either convex or concave on each interval.\footnote{ Henceforth, we refer to the class of value functions that satisfy such conditions as \textit{regular} value functions, as introduced by \cite{DworczakMartini2019}.} Since the only relevant information is the posterior mean, it is without loss of generality to assume that the realized signal is the posterior mean itself.
+Throughout the paper, we maintain the assumption that $u$ is twice continuously differentiable and $u''$ is not equal to zero almost everywhere.
+In Section \ref{section:piece-wiseaffine}, we consider value functions that are piecewise affine, a situation that often arises when the underlying action space is discrete.
+Since the only relevant information is the posterior mean, it is without loss of generality to assume that the realized signal is the posterior mean itself.
 From now on, we will primarily work with the induced distribution of posterior means, denoted by $G$.

 We follow \cite{GentzkowKamenica2016b} by representing an information structure as the integral of the induced distribution function of posterior means.
 Let $F_0$ be the degenerate distribution that puts probability mass one on the prior mean of $F$.
 For any distribution $G$ on $[0,1]$, define $I_G(x):=\int_0^x G(t)\,\rmd t$ and call it the \emph{integral distribution} of $G$.
 By \citeauthor{Strassen1965}'s (\citeyear{Strassen1965}) theorem, $G$ can be induced by some signal structure if and only if $I_{F_0}\le I_G\le I_F$; namely, $G$ must be a mean-preserving contraction of $F$.